Anomaly-Detectives/Anomaly_Detection_Project/README.md

 By: Alberto Puentes & Natasha Rivers

-In this project, we attempted to resolve several questions regarding anomalous acitivty in the curriculum log data.
+In this project, we attempted to resolve several questions regarding anomolous activity in the curriculum log data.
 Utilizing continuous/discrete probabilistic methods as well as methods to detect time series anomalies, we were able to navigate a dataframe of over 900,000 observations across 11 features and detect anamolous activity.
 Our project goals were to address the following questions:

 1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?
 2. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?